Braneworlds in Warped Einsteinian Cubic Gravity: Stability and localization of cubic gravity

-Finally, we can use a supersymmetric analogue structure of quantum mechanics to give Eq.(\ref{susy}) a stability analysis for the KK modes \cite{Silva:2022pfd, Dantas:2015dca}.
-So that we can define a superpotential $U_g = -\frac{E}{2}$ and the SUSY-like Hamiltonian operator $Q^{\dagger} Q$, where
+The form of the effective potential shows that it possesses a supersymmetric analogue structure of quantum mechanics.
+This SUSY-like symmetry guarantees the stability analysis for the KK modes \cite{Dantas:2015dca}.
+Indeed, by defining a superpotential $U_g = -\frac{E}{2}$ and the SUSY-like Hamiltonian operator $Q^{\dagger} Q$, where $ Q = \partial_{z} + U_g $, then the Schr\"{o}dinger-like equation Eq.(\ref{susy}) takes the form